Babbel vs Duolingo: Here's The Truth About These Apps

 Babbel and Duolingo work best when used as supplements to other, more immersive language learning methods , such as tutoring or real-world practice.
 You should not rely on them as the sole means of learning a language.

-For instance, you might use Duolingo to learn a new set of vocabulary words, but then immediately put those words into practice by writing a short essay or having a conversation with a language exchange partner.
+For instance, you might use Duolingo to learn a new set of vocabulary words, but then immediately put those new words into practice by writing a short essay or having a conversation with a language exchange partner.

 Or, you could complete a Babbel lesson on a particular grammar notion and then reinforce that knowledge by watching a YouTube video or reading an article in your target language.